ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 </Spec>

 When the system cannot recognize authorship from the source file, ***already existing*** Maker Records can be manually associated with a Text by typing names in the `Authors` or `Contributors` dropdown fields.
 New Maker Records cannot be created from this view (see [Maker Records](../backend/makers.md)).

 `Author` listings can be configured to appear in `Texts` Content Blocks and will appear in auto-generated bibliographic cites the system creates.
 Those listed as `Contributors` do not appear in either of those spaces.

 This Author/Contributor scheme is based off the EPUB specification.
 At present, you cannot assign more nuanced roles for Makers (e.g., Editors, Translators, Introducers, etc.).

-### Metadata
+### Metadata Pane

 This view groups into different categories the available metadata fields that describe a Manifold Text.
 Values displayed here appear in the Manifold Reader in the `About this Text` section, accessible from the `Contents` dropdown, and are also included in the BagIt archive when a Project is exported (see [Exporting and Preserving](../backend/projects.md#exporting-and-preserving)).